paepke/pyramid_epfl/docs/users/barebone.rst

     Replace the complete file with this content.
 It does the following:

-    - includes and initializes EPFL (line 17)
+    - includes and initializes EPFL (line 17) - could also be done in "development.ini pyramid.includes".
     - adds the "home"-route as part of this example (line 19)
     - initializes the beaker session-system (lines 21 and 22)
     - initializes authentication and authorization (lines 24-27)